-Major players in the global medical non-woven disposables market are Kimberly-Clark Corporation, Asahi Kasei Corporation, Domtar Corporation, Medtronic PLC, Molnlycke Health Care AB, First Quality Enterprises, Inc., Medline Industries, Inc., MRK Healthcare Pvt.
-Ltd., Cypress Medical Products, Freudenberg Nonwovens, First Quality Enterprises, Inc. and Svenska Cellulosa Aktiebolaget.
+The major players operating in the global medical non-woven disposable products market include but are not limited to Kimberly-Clark Corporation, Asahi Kasei Corporation, Domtar Corporation, Medtronic PLC, Molnlycke Health Care AB, First Quality Enterprises, Inc., Medline Industries, Inc., MRK Healthcare Pvt.
+Ltd., Cypress Medical Products, Freudenberg Nonwovens, First Quality Enterprises, Inc., and Svenska Cellulosa Aktiebolaget.
+Proliferation of local manufacturers is also significant in this market, thus intensifying the prevalent competition.

 Key Segments of the Global Medical Non-woven Disposables Market